Stress | Simple Way to Relieve Stress

 8. Avoid overusing Drugs and Alcohol

 If you take medication, be sure to use a proper dose.
-If you drink alcohol, limit the amount you drink to no more than 1-2 drink per day.
+If you drink alcohol, limit the amount you drink to no more than 1-2 drinks per day.
 Avoid all illegal substances, If you have an alcohol or drug problem, going through withdrawal can also cause stress, so be sure to work closely with your physician or a counselor when addressing your problem.

 9. Write it down